nanomsg/mangos-v1/README.md

 not to create cycles in their network when using this pattern, otherwise infinite loops can occur.

-Supported transports include TCP, inproc, IPC, and TLS.
-TLS support is experimental.
-Use addresses of the form "tls+tcp://<host>:<port>" to access it.
+Supported transports include TCP, inproc, IPC, Websocket, Websocket/TLS and TLS.
+Use addresses of the form "tls+tcp://<host>:<port>" to access TLS.
 Note that ipc:// is not supported on Windows (by either this or the reference implementation.)
 Forcing the local TCP port in Dial is not supported yet (this is rarely useful).